seangreathouse/raspberry-xmas-tree/README.md

 # raspberry-xmas-tree
 ### Hardware project to display Raspberry Pi Sense Hat computers.

-As part of a CiCd demo I needed to display a stack of Raspberry Pi's on stage.
+As part of a CiCd demo I wanted to display a stack of Raspberry Pi's on stage.
-The demonstration shows a CiCd pipeline deploying across the Raspberries by changing the colors of Sense Hat LED arrays on the devices.
+The demonstration showed a CiCd pipeline deploying across the Raspberries and changing the colors of Sense Hat LED arrays on the devices.
+This repo contains instructions for the associated hardware project.
+A separate repo contains the [software deployed to the Raspberry Pi](https://github.com/seangreathouse/raspberry-sense-hat-demo).

-We are sharing the design with the thought that it could be helpful for other IoT display use-cases.
+I am sharing the design with the thought that it could be helpful for other IoT display use-cases.

 *The project name comes from the NHRA Drag race starting light "[Xmas Tree](https://www.nhra.com/news/2007/christmas-tree-story)"*